Query Designer Capabilities¶

-The Join pane allows the user to modify the entity joining conditions.
-Moreover, it enables the user to add entities that do not have predefined reference information into the query.
+The Join pane allows the user to modify the Entity joining conditions.
+Moreover, it enables the user to add entities that do not have pre-configured reference information into the query.

 To configure an incomplete join configuration, the user must select an entity from the 2nd dropdown to join with (in this case) CustomerInfo entity.
 Then using the 3rd and 4th dropdowns, the user must select the attributes from each entity that should be used in the join configuration.

 Using the [+] button (1) next to the attributes dropdowns, the user can add more attribute combinations into the join configuration.
 To remove an attribute pair from a join configuration click on the [X] button (2) next to the relevant attributes pair.